codeformuenster/clustersetup/README.md

 # clustersetup

-Hobbyist bare metal kubernetes cluster setup using ansible
+Hobbyist bare metal kubernetes cluster setup using ansible.
+Used for serving some of our applications.

 ## Requirements